 This is a legacy profile that differs in the way it densifies the scene during training.
 Unlike the Splat3 and Splat MCMC profiles, the Splat ADC profile does not allow specifying the maximum number of Splats created.
 Instead, the Splat Density parameter controls the growth rate of the model size.

-To reduce the training time, Postshot can use downscaled images.
+To speed up training, the resolution of the input images can be reduced.
 If enabled, this value specifies the maximum size of the larger dimension of an image.
 For example, if set to 1920, images of size 3840x2160 will be downscaled to 1920x1080.

 This parameter is only available when the Splat3 or Splat MCMC profile is selected.

-The pararmeter sets a limit on the total number of Splat primitives that will be created in the model.
+The pararmeter sets a limit on the total number of Gaussian Splatting primitives that the training process will generate.
 This directly affects how much memory and disk space the radiance field model requires, how fast it can be rendered as well as how much fine detail can be represented.

-If there is not enough detail in your splat model, you can increase this value during training or continue training with a different value after training has been paused.
+If the training process reaches the limit and there is still not enough detail resolved in the model, you can increase this value during training or continue training with a different value after training has been paused.

 When using the Splat ADC profile, this value controls how much detail will be created in the scene.
 Values larger than 1.0 cause it to be more sensitive, adding splats already for smaller inaccuracies.
 Values less than 1.0 make it less sensitive, causing fewer splats to be created.